Erik Prince: Frontier Resource Group and Africa

-In May 2014, it was reported that Prince's plan to build a diesel refinery in South Sudan, in which $10 million had already been invested, was suspended.
-The halted refinery project was reported to be supported personally by the country's president, Salva Kiir Mayardit.
-Frontier Services Group was reported to be paid $23.3 million by South Sudan's Ministry of Petroleum to transport supplies and perform maintenance on oil production facilities.
+In 2014, Prince’s planned diesel refinery project in South Sudan (backed by approximately US$10 million in investment) was suspended amid instability, despite reported support from President Salva Kiir Mayardit.
+FSG also received contracts from South Sudan's Ministry of Petroleum reportedly worth US$23.3 million to transport supplies and maintain oil infrastructure.
 To the government of South Sudan, Prince sold three Mi-24 attack helicopters, two L-39 jets, and the services of Hungarian mercenary pilots to operate the aircraft, all for the sum of $43 million.
 One of the Hungarian pilots attracted some infamy by using his Facebook page to boast about his daily killings.